0j-xie0/valence-logic-blog-api/README.md

 •Install MongoDB v4.2.x
 •Clone this repo to your computer
 •Open a terminal and navigate to repo directory
-•Install the required dependecies with: npm init
+•Install the required dependecies with: npm install

 # Usage
 •From a new terminal create a directory named: mongodb